-The Best Startup Database For B2B Lead Generation & Sales Prospecting: Fundz
+The Best Startup Database for B2B Lead Generation and Sales Prospecting: Fundz

 If you're looking for a job and haven't leveraged Angel, you're missing out.
-Angel has nearly 100k startup jobs listed.
+Angel often has nearly 100k startup jobs listed.
 Better yet, it lets you quickly apply to some of the best startups without middlemen.
-Angel also has a list of startup companies in USA and the world of over 800,000.

 Cost: Free for Job Seekers